mairasaboia/mairasaboia.github.io/README.md

+In my dissertation, we have proposed methods to perform distributed autonomous construction in unstructured environments and have designed a heterogeneous robotic system that allows us to effectively evaluate these methods at a physical implementation level.
+In our application, the robots were tasked to change the environment, through deposition of irregular/deformable building material,  to turn non-navigable areas into navigable ones, allowing robots to reach otherwise inaccessible regions.
+This work was a finalist for the Best Systems Paper Award at the 2018 Robotics Conference: Science and Systems (RSS).
+My research contribution is to design construction models that can be mapped correctly to physical implementations and to leverage autonomous construction systems to operate in highly irregular environments.

+I would be very interested in working as a postdoctoral researcher in your research group.
+I am interested in autonomous systems and I believe that my experience in developing theoretical frameworks, high-level system designs and working with system implementations would be of great value to your team.

 # Adaptive Autonomous Modification of Unstructured Environments

 Proposed methods to perform autonomous construction in irregular terrain and designed a heterogeneous robotic system that allows effective evaluation of these methods at a physical implementation level.
 The heterogeneous robotic team is composed of two autonomous robots that are able to manipulate material of different physical properties (rigid and amorphous materials)